Installing Artificial Grass

 With a nice even load of infill, hold the shovel so that the head is level to the ground and move in a backwards swooping motion, dropping a consistent amount of infill with each pass.
 This technique takes some practice, but once you dial it in, you can infill smaller projects this way.

 If you choose to do so, always keep level scoops and be sure that the right side of your shovel is dropping the same amount of infill as the left side of your shovel.
-Holding it crooked can cause unwanted bumps in your finished surface.
+Holding it crooked can cause unwanted bumps in your finished surface and can negatively affect the artificial grass installation.

 There is more finesse to it than just throwing sand on the grass.
 You want to work in straight lines and be sure to get total coverage across the entire grass surface.
 With experience, you will have the infill falling out of your shovel just like a drop spreader would have dropped it.

 A drop spreader with an adjustable spread rate is your sure bet for a consistent infill layer.
 Stay away from the rotary spreader’s, you want a nice even drop out the bottom.
-Shown here in the video we’re dropping around 1 pound of PureZEO per square foot of grass.
+As shown here in the video we’re dropping around 1 pound of PureZEO Pro per square foot of artificial grass.
 Be sure to keep your speed consistent throughout and fill any areas not reachable by the drop spreader by hand once you’re finished.

 Consistency is key with your infill layer.
 The smoother you spread it, the smoother your surface will feel underfoot once it is all broomed in.